- Life & Money

 5 Tips for Estate Planning for LGBTQ+ Couples

-The 2015 Supreme Court ruling that guaranteed the right to same-sex marriage in every state gave LGBTQ+ families nationwide access to new legal rights and protections.
-But even with laws in place, there are special considerations when it comes to estate planning for LGBTQ+ couples because the rules can vary so much by state.
-Here are five tips that can help.
+A 2015 Supreme Court ruling guaranteed the right to same-sex marriage in every state and gave LGBTQ+ families nationwide access to new legal rights and protections.
+But even with laws in place, rules can vary by state, which means there are special considerations when it comes to estate planning for LGBTQ+ couples.
+Here are five tips that can help you make sure your affairs are in order.

 Estate Planning for LGBTQ+ Couples